 When Should You Give Your Child Consequences?

 A good starting place here is this question: Is this a serious safety concern, or is my child’s poor decision in this situation likely to have long-term negative or unhealthy consequences?
 If the answer is “yes,” then you are going to want to set some clear standards and hold your child accountable in some way.
 For example, if your child’s grades are failing, you can establish a daily structure where he has no access to electronics or favorite toys from after school until the work is done.
 You could also try to add additional incentives for your child to follow this structure at least 3 or 4 days per week.
 This would allow him to earn a little something extra on the weekend, like extra time playing video games or a trip to the mall with you.
-(If you need more help giving your child effective consequences, James Lehman has a best-selling program called The Complete Guide to Consequences that can help you.)

 After you’ve tried consequences and rewards, understand that the rest is in your child’s hands and he’ll choose whether to risk the natural consequences again or not.